Bayer-Group/BayerCLAW/doc/quick-start.md

 ## 5. Launch a job

-Assuming BayerCLAW was installed undef default parameters, you should find an S3 bucket named something like `bclaw-main-launcher-<account id>` in your account.
+Assuming BayerCLAW was installed under default parameters, you should find an S3 bucket named something like `bclaw-main-launcher-<account id>` in your account.
 BayerCLAW watches this bucket for new input files.

 To launch an BayerCLAW job, just copy a job file into the launcher bucket.
 The file must be placed into a